Oct. 27, 2005 -- Sleep researchers in Belgium may have discovered a perk of aging for women.

 Older women handled a brief but drastic drop in sleep better than younger women, the scientists report.

 The study appears in the journal Sleep.
 The researchers included Patricia Stenuit, MSc, of the University of Brussels' sleep laboratory.

 Skimping on sleep can dull your thinking, slow your reaction time, and make you more likely to have an accident.
 That's why "drowsy driving" is a hazard.

 Stenuit's study was mainly conducted in a sleep lab.
 Driving was out of the question for the participants.

 The study included 21 women.
 Eleven women were 20-30 years old; the rest were 55-65 years old.

 All were healthy nonsmokers with no sleep problems.
 None was taking hormones (including birth control).

 The older women had all finished menopause.
-That's important, because many women report problems with sleep while they're undergoing menopause.
+That's important, because many women report.

 Normally, the women all got about eight hours of nightly sleep.
 The experiment deliberately wrecked their normal sleep routines.